legumeinfo/LIS-autocontent/README.md

 ## Run

-The pipeline will run with no options if run from the _scripts directory. `python3 ./lis-autocontent/populate-jekyll.py collections`
+The pipeline will run with no options if run from the _scripts directory. `python3 ./LIS-autocontent/lis-autocontent.py`

 ```
 Usage: lis-autocontent.py [OPTIONS] COMMAND [ARGS]...